abit2/api-with-flask/README.md

 # api-with-flask
-trying out flask to create a basic api
+Implementation of some api with flask for a different Project.

 chomd a+x app.py